 There are a lot of excellent components of TTM but I think any suggestion that this paper dictates a change in practice is an over statement.
 There is also the risk that confused interpretations of this paper could lead to detrimental care.

 The biggest concern is the misunderstanding of the treatment the patients in the 36 C group were receiving.
 It is very possible that patients are receiving care that is not in concordance with the TTM protocol.

 Many clinicians, including investigators involved in the TTM trial, have expressed that they believe active cooling to 33 or 36 C is now justified, and the chosen target depends on which temperature is considered easiest to manage at your centre.
 This is most likely correct, but the TTM trial in its published form does not conclusively prove that.

 I am concerned that no secondary benefit was shown in the 36 C group and that some investigators involved in the study felt that patients are more difficult to manage at this temperature.
 In that case, if there is no harm in cooling to 32-34 C, why should we stop?

-It is worth reading the statement made by the Australian Resuscitation Council.
+It is worth reading the.
 Their conclusion is that they still recommended 32-34C, they also state that anyone choosing to target 36C should avoid fever.
 I think this should include mandatory use of active cooling devices as per the TTM protocol.